DORA vs ISO 45001

 Implementation Overview

 Gap analyses, framework development, testing programs, vendor due diligence.
 Targets ~22,000 EU entities; proportionality aids SMEs.
-Key from 2023 entry-into-force, full application January 17, 2025; involves audits, multi-year plans.
+Key from 2023 entry-into-force, with full application enforced since January 17, 2025; involves audits, multi-year plans.

 ISO 45001 Details